Table of Contents

 Parents cannot receive funding for providing tuition or care support to their own children under the terms of the Home-Based Summer Programme.
 This applies irrespective of whether they meet the criteria tutors must meet to be eligible to tutor.

-How can I find a tutor?
+How can a family connect with a tutor?

 If you’re a parent in need of a tutor you can connect with them by posting about your needs on our notice board.
 It’s listed by school type, province and county.